j-josi/CamUI/README.md

 ## Features

 - **Camera Control:** Easily configure camera settings such as image rotation, exposure, white balance settings, and many more.
 Take control of your Raspberry Pi Camera and instantly see the feedback!
-- **Capture Photos:** Take photos with a single click and save them to the image gallery!
+- **Capture Photos and Video Recordings:** Take photos and video recordings with a single click and save them to the media gallery!
-- **Image Gallery:** View, edit, delete, and download your images in a simple gallery interface.
+- **Media Gallery:** View, edit, delete, and download your images and videos in a simple gallery interface.
 - **Use the stream url:** Video and Snapshot URL's are available to use in applications like OBS, VLC, Home assistent and Octoprint
 - **Multi Camera Support!:** If you are on a Raspberry Pi5 you can connect 2 cameras at the same time CamUI supports using both at the same time